Inheritance and Composition both are the fundamental concepts in OOP. Let's first understand them first then we just talk about the differences.

 - The S-Pen feature should also be included in the S series.

 - High refresh rate can also be included in the Note series.

 Now that's a problem to fix without balancing the tree right?
 Okay, so we will come up with this to fix this.

 It's not that Inheritance is bad or Composition is super good.
 They both have their places.
-Sometimes you need able to be define a IS-A relationship and HAS-A relationship along the way!
-It's just how you designed stuff and how you see a problem, all that's matter!
+Sometimes you need able to define a IS-A relationship and HAS-A relationship along the way!
+It's just how you designed stuff and how you see a problem, all that's matters!

 Happy Learning 🎈🎈